Hardik-26/Hardik-26/README.md

 In junior school, I opted for Information Technology (I.T.) as an additional subject and began crafting small games in "QBasic" purely for the sake of enjoyment.
 After completing my 10th-grade education, I was introduced to the Python programming language and its vibrant community.
 I diligently honed my skills in Python to such an extent that, at the age of 17, I successfully sold my first Python program.
 A year later, I developed and launched my very own Python module. [![Scanny](https://badge.fury.io/py/scanny.svg)](https://badge.fury.io/py/scanny) .

-presently, I am actively engaged in a project aimed at solving jigsaw puzzles without resorting to Artificial Intelligence (AI).

 This encapsulates my journey in the field of programming thus far.
 --------------------------
 ## Connect with me: